 California work permits expire 5 days after the start of the following school year.21

-California’s child labor laws require minors who have not yet graduated high school or received a certificate of proficiency to continue to attend school.
-Required school attendance depends on the minor’s age:
+California’s child labor laws require minors who have not yet graduated from high school or received a certificate of proficiency to continue to attend school.
+School attendance is needed, depending on the minor’s age:

 - minors 16 or 17 years old must attend continuation school for at least: